 For example, Moonbeam is an Ethereum-compatible smart contract platform that runs on Polkadot.
 Essentially, it allows developers to deploy existing Solidity-based smart contracts and associated Dapps to Moonbeam without major changes.
 Depending on blockchain use cases, such solutions can be especially useful for applications that suffer from Ethereum-native drawbacks like slow processing.

 Undeniably, with blockchain interoperability built in and a rich ecosystem of various protocols, parachains, and bridges, Polkadot is yet to achieve its full potential.
-It’s safe to say that Moonbeam alone will attract many Ethereum developers.
+It’s safe to say that Moonbeam alone will continue to attract many Ethereum developers.
 We believe that Polkadot is one of the strongest competitors to Ethereum, and its interoperable framework may become a key enabler of mass smart contract adoption.
+Incidentally, Polkadot already has the biggest development community outside of Ethereum.

 Hyperledger was founded by Linux Foundation in 2015, with 30 co-founding corporate members including industry giants like IBM, J.P.
 Morgan, Cisco, Intel, and others.